joomdev/Mighty-Addons/README.md

 We are working on more Elementor Widgets, and they will be updated soon.
 Still, you have any specific widget or feature request, feel free to **[get in touch with us.](https://mightythemes.com/contact/)**

-## Have any Question or facing any issue?
+## Have any questions or facing any issue?
 We are proud of our support team.
-If you are facing any issue or have any question regarding Mighty Addons for Elementor, feel free to **[post us on our support forum](https://mightythemes.com/support/c/mighty-addons/)**.
+If you are facing any issue or have any questions regarding Mighty Addons for Elementor, feel free to **[post us on our support forum](https://mightythemes.com/support/c/mighty-addons/)**.
 Our technical WordPress Developer would love to help you.

 ## How to Install Mighty Addons for Elementor

 1. Install and activate the Elementor page builder.
 2. Install the Mighty Addons and activate or download the plugin from WordPress Directory and unzip the directory to the *wp-content/plugins/* directory and activate.
 3. Now they're ready to use.
 That's all, stop wandering!
-4. You can type "MT" on your element tabs within Elementor editor, and all the available elements will appear.
+4. You can type "MT" on your element tabs within the Elementor editor, and all the available elements will appear.
 Also, you can see them under the category "Mighty Addons" on your element/widget list.

 ## Frequently Asked Questions